miragekdev/miragek-stop-edit-js-lib/README.md

 ### 🛠 Upcomming
 - [ ] Integrate with PHP and NodeJs (serverside) to make it nearly impossible to bypass ⚙️
-- [ ] Create a more proper doc hosted in miragek with more code examples and test sandbox 📦
+- [ ] Create a more proper doc hosted in miragek with more code examples and sandbox 📦

----

-Here's an updated **Contributing** section for your README that integrates your GitHub URL! 🎉 This structure will make it easy for people to contribute while staying professional and user-friendly.

 ---

 ### Contributing